damianruck/Cultural-prerequistes-for-socioeconomic-development/README.md

 ## Derive Secular-Rationality and Cosmopolitanism from raw WEVS data

-We provide a file containing the combined World and European Values Survey data called "WEVS"; it contains the 68 common cultural value questions sicen 1990, demographic infomrmation and the variables are standarized with missing values mean imputed.
+For this section you must download the raw World and European Values Survey data.
+You should use the 68 cultural value questions that have been asked in all WEVS editions since 1990.
+The WEVS also contains demographic information such as nation. time period and birth date.

 Run "ExtractRandC.R" to use weighted principal component analysis to extract the Secular-Rationality (R) and Cosmopolitanism (C) measures from WEVS data.

 ## Show that birth decade differences are independent of time period using model comparison